-The Fishman Prize is named after Shira Fishman, an exceptional math teacher at McKinley Technology High School, in DC Public Schools.
+The Fishman Prize is named after Shira Fishman, an exceptional TNTP-trained math teacher in DC Public Schools.

 A former mechanical engineer, Shira Fishman always excelled at math and science.
 But it wasn’t until a summer coaching job that she found her true passion: teaching and mentoring students.
 “I realized in that one hour a week when I was coaching the basketball team, I was making an impact in a way that I hadn’t felt as an engineer,” said Shira.
 In 2004, she decided to leave behind her engineering career and join TNTP’s highly selective DC Teaching Fellows program.
 She taught at Hine Junior High School for three years before moving to McKinley Technology High School in 2007.